Sreekavyag/PA2552_Project/README.md

 The community version should be fine for this project, but as students, we can get all paid IntelliJ IDEs for free if you apply for their student programme [see here](https://www.jetbrains.com/community/education/#students).

+The project has been tested with `Oracle Open JDK 17` and `Adopt Open JDK 17`.

 ### 2. Install Git
 You can get the git client from [here](https://git-scm.com/downloads).